 A series of presentations of current topics and/or trends occurring in the graphics industry.
 The student will use the Internet to research issues facing the design, prepress, and printing fields.
 Some topics include: employee relations, digital transition, environmental issues, and PDF workflow.
-May be taken a total of four times.
 18 hours lecture.